 Anti-discrimination laws will vary across the world, but questions about age, gender, marital status, children, sexual preference, disability and many others are pretty much taboo.
 Do not feel that you need to answer these sorts of questions.
 Simply state “I would prefer not to answer this” and hopefully the interviewer will get the message and move on.
 The interviewer may well have asked in error.

 Knowing your boundaries is crucial for a psychologically safe workplace.
 Any decent employer should respect this.
 If an illegal question slips out in the interview, politely decline to answer.
+The interviewer may have made it in error, so don't get too principled about it.
+A decent hiring manager will understand why are are unwilling to answer.

 - Have you ever seen a therapist or have issues with mental health?